 Surhayen Pernía finished a career best-equaling second overall in the Spanish tarmac championship, taking second position in his i20 R5 at the Rallye de Ourense (June 7-8).
-The result was deserved reward for a strong weekend for he and co-driver Alba Sánchez González where they were never out of the top five times across the two-day event.
+The result was the deserved reward for a strong weekend, for he and co-driver Alba Sánchez González were never out of the top five times across the two-day event.

 Iván Ares, who began the weekend leading the championship, was fighting for the lead until the final loop of stages, where he was forced into retirement.

 Second i20 R5 win of the season in Madeira championship

 Miguel Nunes was involved in a terrific battle for the win at the Rali da Ribeira Brava, the latest round of the Madeira rally championship.
 The result was decided when Nunes won each of the last three stages, overturning a two-second deficit to take the victory of the season by five seconds.
 The result, his second win of the year, allowed him to close in on the points’ lead to start the second half of the season.